 Have you ever seen a tomato with a “nose” on it?
 Such weirdly shaped tomatoes may have what looks like horns as well.
 What causes tomato noses?
 Well, it’s a physiological/genetic disorder that occurs in about 1 out of every 1,000 plants.

 The environment has to do with the genetic mutations.
-Extended temps of above 90 degrees F. (32 C.) and over 82-85 F. (27-29 C.) at night cause this deformity.
+Extended temps of above 90 degrees F. (32 C.) and over 82 to 85 degrees F. (27-29 C.) at night cause this deformity.
 It doesn’t necessarily affect the entire plant; in fact, usually, only one or two fruits are affected.

 This also happens more often with older heirloom varieties.
 The good news is that it will quit happening when temps moderate and the resulting fruit is quite amusing as well as perfectly edible.